I’ve been a natural health therapist for over 28 years and have carried out over 100,000 consultations and treatments in that time.

 Keep a pot at home too for when barbecue seasons begins.
 There’s always a spike in cases of food poisoning during the Summer months.
 Begin taking charcoal straight away at the first signs of food poisoning, three capsules before meals and three capsules after meals, until symptoms begin to subside.
 If you still have symptoms after three days, then have a word with your Pharmacist as you may need some hydrating sachets too.

-It’s a very good idea to keep a pot of Activated Charcoal capsules in the medicine cupboard, just in case of need.
+It’s a very good idea to keep a pot of Charcoal capsules in the medicine cupboard, just in case of need.
 It’s such a versatile, safe supplement.
 You can read more about protecting yourself from getting food poisoning at a barbecue by reading my blog here: ‘Don’t let the bugs have a bonanza at your barbecue.’

 This is what Tara said about my Activated Charcoal capsules: